F.A.Q.#

 html_static_path = ['_static']

-How to do some exotic stuff with Poetry?#
+How to do some exotic stuff with UV?#

 Google is your friend.
 Most of the time, you just need a special line in pyproject.toml